Skip to main content

 The evaluation of the expression statement must evaluate to a boolean value.

-Each policy is represented as a function named after the identifier specified inside of the .spec.policies map.
+Each policy is represented as a function named after the identifier specified in the .spec.policies map.
 The results produced by the evaluation of the policies are then evaluated using the logical operators provided by the user.

 These are the supported operators: